crossplane/example-cnp/README.md

-# Platform API as Configuration
+# Cloud Native Platform API as Configuration

 This repository contains configuration for the Cloud Native Platform (CNP).
 CNP consists of a series of Crossplane packages that are automatically built and